EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 The **Ql** and the boundary condition are sufficient to completely determine the charge density.

 The next lines show the augmentation radius and radial mesh parameters.
-The free atom doesn't need to know about the augmentation radius, but it is needed to save only the augmented part of the density in the It uses a shifted logarithmic mesh: point _i_ has a radius
+It uses a shifted logarithmic mesh: point _i_ has a radius

 $$ r_i = b[exp^{a(i-1)}-1] $$

+The free atom calculation doesn't need to know about the augmentation radius, but it is needed for _atm.pbte_{: style="color: green"}, which divides the augmentation from the interstitial part.

 **lmfa**{: style="color: blue"} starts with a crude guessed density and after 55 iterations converges to the self-consistent one.